samcolby/react-native-ms-adal/README.md

 This is a currently 'ios only' port of the [Active Directory Authentication Library (ADAL) plugin for Apache Cordova apps](https://github.com/AzureAD/azure-activedirectory-library-for-cordova).

+This is alpha software and not everything is tested, but does allow the basic authentication functions and keychain stuff.

+Hopefully Microsoft will release an official version soon.

 ## Installation